Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Giant charge inversion and nanoscale phenomena for living cells are studied using the Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
 1-5).
+Before that thema, we show the electostatic simulation code to understand molecular dynimics simulation.
-Especially, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.
+With the thema, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.

 ### 3D Electrostatic molecular dynamics simulation code ###